-Here's a look at Jack's best courses—ranked in the order our Golf Digest course-ranking panelists scored them based on our most recent America's 100 Greatest Golf Courses ranking and Golf Digest's Complete 200 Greatest International Golf Courses ranking.
+Here's a look at Jack's best courses—ranked in the order our Golf Digest course-ranking panelists scored them based on our most recent America's 100 Greatest Golf Courses ranking and Golf Digest's World 100 Greatest Courses ranking.

-Ranked fourth on our Best in Mexico ranking from 2016, this Cabo course isn't short on views.
+Ranked seventh on our Best in Mexico ranking from 2020, this Cabo course isn't short on views.
 As our Ron Kaspriske put it, "The quirky, fun design is like playing golf inside a Salvador Dali painting."

-Dramatic, elevated tees within the Sonoma foothills make for some incredible vistas at Mayacama, currently No. 99 on our latest 100 Greatest.
-Mayacama has been ranked inside the 100 Greatest since 2005 (highest ranking was No. 66) for all but one year, when it fell to No. 101 in our 2015 ranking.
+Dramatic, elevated tees within the Sonoma foothills make for some incredible vistas at Mayacama, currently 114th on our latest Second 100 Greatest.
+Mayacama has been ranked inside the 100 Greatest since 2005 (highest ranking was No. 66) for all but two years (it was ranked 100th on our 2019-2020 list).

 The PGA of America purchased the course in 2000, and it has hosted many of its championships at this former floodplain site that opened in 1986.
-Valhalla is expected to receive the 2024 PGA Championship, which would be its fourth major, having hosted the 1996, 2000 and 2014 PGAs, as well as the 2008 Ryder Cup.
+Valhalla is slated to host the 2024 PGA Championship, which would be its fourth major, having held the 1996, 2000 and 2014 PGAs, as well as the 2008 Ryder Cup.